 Halifax Foundation for Northern Ireland - Community Flex for their vital support to pilot our Community Dance project.

-Community Foundation Northern Ireland - Micro Community Fund for their current backing of Saturday Nights In - Our Speakeasy.
+Community Foundation Northern Ireland - Micro Community Fund for backing Saturday Nights In - Our Speakeasy.

-The Public Health Agency through the Clear Project for their support with our Together We Dance project.
+The Public Health Agency via the Clear Project for their support with our Together We Dance project.

 The Arts Council National Lottery and The Baring Foundation for their support with our Step into Social project.